Post image for It’s Easy Eating Greens

 Kale and Bok Choi Slaw with Spicy Sesame-Ginger Dressing

-• 2 cups kale leaves, firmly packed, cut into thin ribbons
+• 2 packed cups kale, cut into thin ribbons

 • 1 tomato, finely diced